 Whilst impressive by any measure, these figures demonstrate changes that reflect the changing world in which the League of Nations Union was operating:

-- In 1930-31, the ‘apparent dip’ in membership was actually a change in presentation.
-Due to falling income, the Welsh League Council decided to measure paid memberships.
+- In 1930-31, the ‘apparent dip’ in membership was a change in presentation: due to falling income, the Welsh League Council decided to measure paid memberships.
 It will be noted that the highest number of active local branches is the same year – suggesting voluntary and campaigner activity remained high.

-- However, as the Great Depression of 1930-31 took effect, this had 2 impacts: a sharp decrease in paid memberships, reflecting the unemployment and austerity situation; and some loss of faith in the League of Nations itself following the Manchuria Crisis.
+- As the Great Depression of 1930-31 took effect, this had 2 impacts: a sharp decrease in paid memberships, reflecting the unemployment and austerity situation; and some loss of faith in the League of Nations itself following the Manchuria Crisis.

 - Further reorganisation in 1934, and some presentational variations, result in some gaps in figures.

-- The highest paid members ever was marked in 1937, as Wales’ Temple of Peace was under construction – and as concerns escalated towards WW2.
+- Highest paid members was in 1937, as Wales’ Temple of Peace was under construction – and as people’s concerns around peace escalated in the leadup to WW2.

-- With the outbreak of WW2, the Welsh League partially suspended work, although some figures are offered – though these may not represent similar measures of activity.
+- With the outbreak of WW2, the Welsh League partially suspended work.
+Some figures are offered – though these may not represent similar measures of activity.

-The funds of the League were generated through widespread Fundraising by Branches, through organising annual Daffodil Days for Peace (explored by Swansea University History student Rob Laker).
+The operating funds of the Welsh League were generated through widespread Fundraising by Branches, through organising annual Daffodil Days for Peace (explored by Swansea University History student Rob Laker).

 In 1927, branches Wales-wide contributed £1,507 12s 11d – approx. £93,000 today – towards the general running costs of the Welsh League, as well as funding their own local campaigns and activities.